Pregnancy Disability Leave Law in California: A Guide to PDL

 Many employees have the right to take time off during and after the birth of their child.
 Besides pregnancy disability leave, there are generally two types of maternity leave in California:

 - Family Leave.
-Employees that work for medium and large employers (those that employ 20 or more people) are entitled to take up to 12 weeks of family leave to bond with their child.22
+Employees that work for employers with five or more employees are entitled to take up to 12 weeks of family leave to bond with their child.22

 Employees will sometimes be entitled to pay or benefits during their maternity leave.
 The right to pay during leave, however, is distinct from the right to take leave in the first place.

-Maternity leave is therefore unpaid unless the employee has a separate legal right to pay during leave.26 The laws controlling the right to pay during maternity leave are addressed in Chapter 5.
+Maternity leave is therefore unpaid unless the employee has a separate legal right to pay during leave.26 The laws controlling the right to pay during maternity leave are addressed below, in the chapter on pay and benefits during maternity leave.

 Family and Bonding Time Leave